 The Ktunaxa are connected to the Grizzly Bear Spirit that was born here.
 The Grizzly Bear Spirit is an important source of guidance, strength, protection and spirituality for the Ktunaxa.
 You can learn more about them on their website.
 Their creation story takes you on a journey of learning and understanding their values, then and now.

 We acknowledge the Sinixt and Sylis as part of the peoples of this land, and at this time there are no public indigenous experiences to share.
 From time to time there will be a speaker or celebration recognizing their place in this land.
 Our community calendar will have the event listed.
-Check it out before you travel and who knows, you may just be lucky enough to experience a unique part of our history.

 There are pictographs located along the lower rockwalls of Kootenay Lake.
 If you paddle by, looking closely, you may see remnants of a time gone by, animals and lifestyle of the Indigenous peoples.